 4 Classroom Culture Goals for the School Year

-Do you have any classroom goals for the school year?
-Setting classroom goals encourages a strong, positive classroom culture by allowing you to foster an environment where students can interact with and build connections with one another.
-Start nurturing a positive culture conducive to learning with these four goals.
+Do you have any classroom culture goals for the school year?
+Setting classroom goals for your students encourages a strong, positive classroom culture by allowing you to foster an environment where students can interact with and build connections with one another.
+Start nurturing a positive classroom culture conducive to learning with these four goals.

 1. Create Something That Is Uniquely Yours